TeamMAHI/421_LED_Display/NeoPixel_Matrix_Code/Use_Instructions.md

 ## Use Instructions

-In order to use the NeoPical Matrix Code files, you must download the 3 libraries:
+In order to use the NeoPixel Matrix Code files, you must download the 3 libraries:

 * Adafruit_GFX
 * Adafruit_NeoMatrix